-We’ve compiled a month-by-month roundup of events in our area.
+We’ve compiled a month-by-month roundup of fairs and festivals in Miami-Dade, Broward and Palm Beach counties.
 Keep in mind that some events may be virtual.
 Others may follow strict safety protocols.
 You’ll want to get all the details and decide which options are best for you and your family.
+Have fun!

 Organizers of the South Beach Jazz Festival have decided the show will go on!

 The sixth annual event, presented by Power Access, is scheduled for Jan.
 7-9, 2022, at outdoor venues throughout Miami Beach.
 Most of the performances are free – making it a great weekend activity to enjoy with anyone who enjoys hearing the sounds of Jazz music live in the city.

 The three-day musical event takes pride in featuring world-renowned musicians who also have disabilities.
 For more information, click here.

 The 25th annual Miami Jewish Film Festival returns to its normal time of year.

 Typically set for January, this popular South Florida event had to be rescheduled for April in 2021.
 But the 2022 edition is expected to take place Jan.
 13-27, 2022.